 As a business owner, it can be tempting to measure every metric you have available to you.
 However, measuring all possible metrics doesn’t allow you to focus on the main metrics that drive your business.
 Your key performance indicators (KPIs) should be used to track how your business is performing.
 You can have KPIs for every department, but make sure you’re not trying to evaluate and change too much at one time.
 A few important KPIs all businesses should measure are:

 - Acquisition costs

-If you’re not measuring any metrics, it’s time to start.
+If you’re not measuring any metrics, it’s time to start doing digital marketing.
 Measuring your KPIs can help you figure out which processes are working and what you need to improve upon.
 For example, you may find that your acquisition costs are high, which can lead to you developing a new successful marketing campaign to lower acquisition costs and bring in more sales to increase your revenue.

 - Consider Emerging Technologies & Applications

 Technology and applications can be used to help your business save time and money while helping it grow.
 Not only can this help automate daily processes, but it can also improve many departments.
 For example, you can use technology to streamline customer service; instead of having a call center and asking your customers to call about questions and concerns, you can utilize a chatbot or online customer service software to communicate with customers one-on-one to get their issues resolved quicker than ever.
 Not sure where to start?
 Check out free applications that your business can download to test out automating new initiatives.
 If you’re a restaurant, instead of taking orders on call, launch your own direct online ordering platform with your own website and app to take orders to automate the entire process.